arvindr226/subversion-docker/traefik/README.md

 * Change the domain and email address to match what you will be using
 * Change the password from `changeit` to be more secure.
 This is the password for the `admin` user on traefik's web interface (available at traefik.example.com)
+* To bind SSH to a specific IP address, include it like `SSH_PORT=192.168.2.100:22` This is useful so you can dedicate a server IP for Subversion's ssh and use the standard SSH port

 # Start